Neuro-diverse Cyber Security Training

 You can read a blog by one of our neurodiverse trainees who explains a bit more about what this project means to him here

-It will be free of charge for neurodiverse individuals to join the Community SOC and start getting trained in Cyber Security.
-No experience in IT or technology is necessary but places are very limited to start with due to funding and space constraints.
-If you or someone you care for is neurodiverse and they are interested in joining us and being trained in cyber security please email us to find out more.
+It is free of charge for neurodiverse individuals to join the the cyber security training.
+No experience in IT or technology is necessary but places may be limited due to space and equipment constraints If you or someone you care for is neurodiverse and they are interested in joining us and being trained in cyber security please email us to find out more.

 We do need funding but also equipment, training, mentors, invitations to visit commercial SOCs and guest speakers.
 If you could help support us with any of this please contact us.